-For years, this web site’s introduction, on the front page, notes that the taglines (my commentary which ends every story) are meant to be “humorous, ironic, or opinionated.”
-With luck, the tag will be some combination of the three.
-But that “or” is important: “humorous” is only one of the possible attributes of a tag — and a story.
+For years, this web site’s introduction, on the front page, has noted that the taglines (my commentary which ends every story) are meant to be “humorous, ironic, or opinionated, (or with luck, some combination of the three).”
+That “or” is important: “humorous” is only one of the possible attributes of a tag — and a story.
 That message, by the way, is repeated in the “Welcome” message sent out when you subscribed.

 After a story about some kids who pulled a stupid stunt while driving a car (trying to “jump” an unfinished bridge — which ended tragically), one reader complained: